-Community-level shrub effects
+Community-level shrub effects – IF you choose to flip order in hypothesis at end of intro and also predictions, then do the same for order of presentation with community-level effects on earlier life stages described first, then reproduction later.

 Negative binomial GLMMs with arthropod abundance, percent annual cover, annual species richness and annual bloom density as response variables were used to test for shrub effects on the local community (glmer.nb, lme4).
 Beetles from the family Melyridae comprised 1217 of the 3384 total arthropods captured, therefore abundance models were fit with Melyridae excluded, included and individually to explore model sensitivities.
 Poisson GLMMs (lme4) were used to determine differences in arthropod species richness and bee abundance between the treatments, and negative binomial GLMMs (glmer.nb, lme4) were used to test for differences in bee richness.
 Least-squares post hoc tests (lsmeans) were used on significant interactions, and the individual microsite was included as a random effect to control for repeated measures.
 To explore if L. tridentata individuals with more flowers were more attractive to pollinators, a quasipoisson GLM (glm) with visitation rates as the response and flower number and height as predictors.
+Hmm same issue as above – this is a lot to parse and repetitive – can you check Am Nat and see how it is typically done if there are many models used?
+Admittedly, you have a lot data and a lot of different data to test.
+So many tests – if possible to simplify, great tho.

 GLMMs (glmer, lme4) with Gamma error distributions with mean daytime temperature, mean nighttime temperatures and daily temperature variance as response variables and microsite as a predictor were used to test for the capacity of L. tridentata to create stable microclimates.
 The logger IDs were included as a random effect to control for the repeated measures.